Dvlv/blog/silverblue-two-year-review.md

 This defeats the purpose of sleeping the machine entirely, so I've been shutting it down fully.

+### F38 - Laptop Won't Connect to a Screen
+I updated my personal machine from 37 to 38, since 39 is now out.
+It booted fine once, but from then on would not connect to my external screen (plugged in via a Thinkpad Dock).

+The machine would boot but I got no picture on the monitor.
+If I closed the laptop, its internal screen would go black and never wake back up, forcing a hard-reboot.

+After about 6 attempts at getting the machine to work with the monitor, I gave up and removed the laptop from the dock and rebased to 39 - this fixed the problem, and it now connects perfectly as before.

 ## The Big "However"
 It must sound like I've had a pretty bad time with Silverblue, which I suppose I have, so it may seem strange when I say that I've still got it on both my work machine and my personal laptop.